 The logo was designed and adopted in 1997, and slightly revised in 2004.

 With its strong Norwegian heritage, the Viking was a clear choice for the Bethany Lutheran College mascot.

-Bethany's school colors are red and white.
+Bethany's athletic colors are red, white, and black.